 mini NF Payette, Mono Creek.

-Once at the confluence our attention was focused
+Once at the confluence our attention is focused

 assessing the flow.

-The guidebook recommended 1,200cfs for the run leading into the
+The guidebook recommends 1,200cfs for the section above this, and

-unknown, and 500cfs was far cry, but the river canalized well and we
+500cfs is far cry from that, but the river holds the water well and we

-made quick work of the fun rapids, until after many quick miles and one
+make quick work of the fun rapids, until after a few quick miles and

 time, Matt Thomas enjoying his